If you have arrived at the University after the main welcome period this guide will provide a summary of some key information to help you get started.

 Be The Change – Tackling Harassment

 Be the Change is a campaign at the University to help challenge thoughts and behaviours to help end all forms of harassment.
-We ask all of our students to take some time to complete the Be The Change module to learn about the campaign and how you can contribute to tackling harassment.
+We ask all of our students to take some time to learn about the campaign and how you can contribute to tackling harassment.

 Joining the Sport training village